Tropical Fukaya Algebras: Fredholm theory for broken maps

+\begin{remark} A perturbed holomorphic map $u$ in a zero-dimensional moduli space makes a contribution of $\frac 1 {d(\black)!}$ to curve counts.
+Here $d(\black)$ is the number of interior leaves of $u$, and hence is the number of intersections of the map $u$ with the stabilizing divisor.
+To justify this multiplicative factor, let us consider the special case where for a certain type of map, the moduli space can be regularized using a domain-independent perturbation.
+Then there are $d(\black)!$ ways of labelling the divisor intersections as $z_1,\dots,z_{d(\black)}$.
+Each of these labellings is a different map in the moduli space, and therefore a corrective factor of $\frac 1 {d(\black)!}$ needs to be inserted. \end{remark}

-\subsection{Fredholm theory for broken maps}
+\section{Fredholm theory for broken maps}

 We introduce a weighted Sobolev space needed for the transversality result.
 The norm is defined by viewing the domain as having punctures that map to cylindrical ends in the target.
-With this Sobolev completion, we can enforce higher order tangencies with boundary divisors.
-The Sobolev norm is defined component-wise for a broken map.
-In this section, we focus on surface components of a broken map.
-The transversality result uses a standard norm on tree components.
+With this Sobolev completion, we can enforce higher order tangencies with relative divisors.
+We focus on surface components of a broken map, since the transversality and gluing results use a standard norm on tree components.
+Moduli spaces of broken holomorphic maps are cut out as zero sets of a Cauchy-Riemann operator on the weighted Sobolev space.
+Later in the section, we define another Cauchy-Riemann operator on the Sobolev completion of the space of maps on compact curves, and show that the linearizations of both Cauchy-Riemann operators have kernels and cokernels of the same dimension as each other.
+The latter operator is often useful for index computations.

-\begin{definition} A {\em relative map} is a single component of a broken map with the nodal points treated as `relative marked points'.
-The {\em type} $\Gamma$ of a relative map $u$ is a graph with a single vertex $v$, and edges corresponding to relative marked points, and ordinary marked points, equipped with the tropical data